ExtremeFiretop/MerlinAutoUpdate-Router/README.md

 - Also please review the: [CODE_OF_CONDUCT.md](https://github.com/ExtremeFiretop/MerlinAutoUpdate-Router/blob/main/CODE_OF_CONDUCT.md).
 - Feel free to contribute to this script by submitting issues or pull requests on GitHub.
 Your feedback and contributions are greatly appreciated!

+## We are not responsible for any damage this may cause to your router, use at your own risk/discretion